Which of these 30 Chinese New Year 2026 luxury brand hongbaos screams your personality?

 Rolls-Royce

 What can we say?
 The brand is none other than Rolls-Royce, and each hongbao is nothing less than a plush leatherette purse.
-And it announces itself with fire-engine red anchored by The Spirit of Ecstasy sculpture, which is the bonnet mascot of Rolls-Royce cars.
+And it announces itself with fire-engine red anchored by the motif of The Spirit of Ecstasy sculpture, which is the bonnet mascot of Rolls-Royce cars.
 The gifter is somebody really special, and the recipient must be equally special.
 We’d receive these, filled, with gratitude.

 Cartier

-These adorable baby panthers made a super-charming appearance during Cartier’s Christmas campaign, and now they adorn these bright gold and red hongbaos.
+These baby panthers made a super-adorable appearance during Cartier’s Christmas campaign, and now they adorn these bright gold and red hongbaos.
 Playful, joyful, and curious, the little cats are depicted gazing up at lanterns and peering out of Chinese pavilions.
 Cartier’s reputation as a master of shapes is also reflected in the square frames — recalling the Santos design — that the kittens drape themselves out of.
 Simply purrrfect.

 Sincere Fine Watches

 Now, Sincere Fine Watches has opted for a horse-inspired repeated pattern that is dignified and textured.
 Considering how many people we know want horse-themed red packets this year (instead of generic ones for weddings or birthdays), because the animal is such a popular symbol for strength and stamina, this design is a winner.
 But, you know what?
 We thought we saw emperor penguins too.
-No matter, the hongbaos also come with a large box of Taiwanese-style pineapple cakes, so we are immediately won over.
+No matter, the hongbaos also come with a large box of Taiwanese-style pineapple cakes, so we are won over immediately.

 Zenith